Shared Certificates for Neural Network Verification: Offline Proof Sharing

 \subsubsection{Half-space constraints}

-To allow for larger templates $T$, e.g., those that allow to optimize \cref{eq:generation-opt} further by containing more relaxations, we extend the template representation from Boxes to Boxes with additional half-space constraints.
-The resulting convex polyhedra, formally called Stars \citep{tran2019star, bak2017simulation}, allow for larger boxes while the half-space constraints cut-off potentially non-verifiable regions, yet, still allow efficient containment checks $S \subseteq T$.
+To allow for templates $T$ covering more volume, e.g., those that allow to optimize \cref{eq:optoffline} further by containing more abstractions, we extend the template representation from Boxes to Boxes with additional half-space constraints, formally called Stars \cite{tran2019star,bak2017simulation}.
+As the Star domain is more precise than the Box domain (by allowing to cut some of the box volume), using Stars enables us to generate templates with higher volume that are still verifiable by $V_T$.
+Further, the Star domain allows efficient containment checks $S \subseteq T$ similarly to the Box domain.
+Formally a Star $B^{*}$ over a Box $B$ is denoted as: